Hiking on breathtaking trails amid towering mountains and plunging gorges

 A shorter day today, which will give you a chance to recover from the exertion of yesterday.
 You may choose to visit the woodcraft workshop before descending from Elati to the riverbed of the Milaon River.
 You will pass the Pirgaki Springs – which supply the village of Vytina with water – followed by the stone fountain of Makrinou, which is a nice place for a break.

 Further along the river the vegetation becomes even more lush, and you find yourself surrounded by tall plane trees.
 You walk past abandoned watermills and cross a nice wooden bridge.
 You leave the valley and zigzag uphill via a rocky path to the Artotsi Fountain.
 Nearby is the Agia Paraskevi church, from which you have great views over the valley and mountain.
 Finally, you reach the picturesque village of Vytina.
-Serving as the main village of the region, it offers all facilities and nice local food.
+Serving as the main village of the region, it offers many facilities and excellent local food.

 Day 5: Walk from Vytina to Nymfasia via the Zarzi bridge